yyutong/tp/docs/UserGuide.md

 #### 3.15 : View help: `help`

-Opens a window with a link that directs you to our user guide.
+Opens a window with a link that directs you to our user guide, and a table shows all the commands of UniSave.

 Format: `help`